shyamgj1900/tp/docs/UserGuide.md

 ....................................................................
 ```

-Note: The grades set using this command will be used to calculate CAP based on your module list.
-You may choose
+:grey_exclamation: Note: The grades set using this command will be used to calculate CAP based on your module list.
-to enter real grades to calculate your current CAP and/or enter target grades to calculate a CAP goal.
+You may choose to enter real grades to calculate your current CAP and/or enter target grades to calculate a CAP goal.

+### Timetable: `timetable`

+This feature allows users to `add` and `clear` lessons from their timetable based on the modules added in the module
+manager.
+It also provides users an aesthetic visual representation of their timetable on CLI interface.

-### Add lessons to timetable : `timetable add`
+#### Add lessons to timetable : `timetable add`

 Format: `timetable add DESCRIPTION/DAY/START_TIME/END_TIME`